dinhanhthi/dinhanhthi.com/_posts/2019-04-16-what-is-machine-learning.md

 - **Supervised learning** : output is already known.
 - **Unsupervised learning**: We have very little or no idea what our results should look like.

-{:.question}
-## What's Data Science?

-Data Science is the process of using data to understand different things, of uncovering the insights and trends that are hiding behind data in order to answer some questions.

-{:.question}
-## What's Big Data?

-> Put simply, big data is larger, more complex data sets, especially from new data sources.
-These data sets are so voluminous that traditional data processing software just can’t manage them.
-But these massive volumes of data can be used to address business problems you wouldn’t have been able to tackle before. -- [Oracle](https://www.oracle.com/big-data/guide/what-is-big-data.html){:target="_blank"}.

-{:.question}
-## What are differences between Data Scientist, Data Engineer, Data Analyst?

-- **Data Analyst** : *The bridge, the driver.
-From the past show the present*.
-They set the link between traditional business and the data driven, also between tech teams and business teams.
-They give advices to the managers based on the results to help them make better decisions. **Jobs** : data cleaning, performing analysis and creating data visualizations.
-- **Data Scientist** : *The brain, what are behind the scene.
-From the past, show the future.* They apply their expertise in statistics and building machine learning models to make predictions and answer key business questions. **Jobs** : clean, analyze, and visualize data (like data analyst but more depth) & are able to train and optimize machine learning models.
-- **Data Engineer** : *The workers.* They prepare foundations for DS and DA.
-They have good software dev tools, build and perform systems for others to work.

 {:#overfitting-underfitting}
 {:.question}